Your RAG Pipeline is Probably Overkill

 The first surprise: hit rate (was the correct chunk even retrieved?) keeps climbing well past k=10 or k=20.

-Performance saturates around 50 chunks — which is about 27% of the total chunks per document.
-For reference, these documents averaged ~27k tokens split into ~181 chunks of ~150 tokens each.
+Performance saturates around 50 chunks, which is about 27% of the total chunks per document, and answer correctness plateaus near 92%.
+For reference, these documents averaged ~27k tokens split into ~181 chunks of ~150 tokens each; k=50 corresponds to roughly 20k retrieved tokens, or about 40–50 pages of text.
 That’s a lot more retrieval than the k=5 or k=10 that many tutorials suggest.

 Reranking improves retrieval metrics but not answers

-Here’s the provocative finding.
+Here’s the surprising finding.
 Reranking clearly improves information retrieval metrics like MRR and Recall:

-At least in our experiments, modern LLMs proved robust enough to find the relevant information in noisy retrieved context without needing it neatly sorted for them.
+At least in our experiments, modern LLMs proved good enough at finding the relevant information in noisy retrieved context without needing it neatly sorted for them.

 Speed comparison